 She received a B.A. degree in English and journalism at Lyon and a master of education degree in sports administration at Mississippi State University.

 Stewart-Lange and her husband Kel have a daughter, Hope, and a son, Wes.

-Julie Church is a Lyon College alumna and is in her seventh year as head golf coach and assistant women's basketball coach at Lyon.
+Julie Church is a Lyon College alumna and is in her 11th year as the assistant women's basketball coach at Lyon in 2016-17.

 Church, a Blytheville, Ark. native, graduated from Lyon in 2004 with a B.A. in Mathematics and received a master's degree in Kinesiology from the University of Central Arkansas.

 She was an assistant women's golf coach at UCA from 2004-06 where she coached two NCAA Division II All-Americans and two academic All-Americans.
 The women's golf team ranked No. 4 in the nation among NCAA Division II squads and won seven consecutive tournaments in 2005, including the Gulf South Conference championship.

 Church was a four-year letter winner in both golf and basketball at Lyon from 2000 to 2004 and was a Winnie Marable Award winner for the school's most outstanding female athlete.